Predictions on the Deploy Page

 Images are NOT saved to the Deploy page when:

-• You use the Predict tool.
-The Predict tool is designed to test your model before it's deployed in a production environment.
+• You use the Try this model tool.
+This tool is designed to test your model before it's deployed in a production environment.
 Including test results could skew your production data.
 (For legacy "classic" workflow users, this section DOES includes results from the Predict tool.)

 Save Predicted Images to Your Dataset